Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # project files can be safely collocated inside route segments.
 If we want to render line-chart component or bar-chart component simply included in the jsx returned from the default exported component which is dashboard in our example.

 # Although we can collocate our project files within the app directory but it is not mandatory, if we prefer we can keep them outside the app directory within 'src' folder.

+## Lec 12 - Private Folders (2:51)

+# private folders - A feature provided by Next.js to  help you effectively organise your project.

+# A private folder indicates that it is a private implementation detail and should not be considered by the routing system which means the folder and all its sub-folders are excluded from routing.

+# In order to create a private folder we prefix the folder name with an underscore (_).

+# Use of private folders
+1).
+For separating UI logic from routing logic,

+2).
+For consistently organizing internal files across a project.

+3). for sorting and grouping files in code editors.